lsn235711/random-graph-interference/README.md

 # Random Graph Asymptotics for Treatment Effect Estimation under Network Interference
-This repository contains the code to reproduce the numerical results in (Li & Wager, 2021).
+This repository contains the code to reproduce the numerical results in Li and Wager (2021).

 ## Folder
 * experiments/: contains the code to reproduce the numerical results in our paper.
 Each subfolder contains the code of one figure or a group of figures.
 For example in folder "Figure_2_hist_direct/", the ".pdf" file is Figure 2 in the paper, and the ".R" file can be run to make the plot.